How to Know When to Replace Your Patio Doors in Ketchum

-When the door isn’t closing properly, the hinges could be aging and close to failure.
+When the door isn’t opening properly, the hinges could be aging and close to failure.
 The latch can also become immovable, causing your hinged patio doors to be unusable.

-Old doors can warp and scrape your floor when you close the door.
+Old doors can sag and harm your floor when you open the door.

-A professional should examine your French-style doors if they grate against the floor or ground when opened or closed.
+A professional should examine your French-style doors if they scratch against the floor or ground when opened or closed.

 Room is Too Hot or Cold

-Drafts are a major indication that your patio door needs to be replaced.
-When seals around doors age, they can retract and crack.
+Drafts are a major indication that you need a new patio door.
+When seals around doors age, they can shrink and break.

 You can check for drafts by holding an incense stick by the door.
 There’s a draft if the smoke drifts toward the edges of the door.

 A drafty patio door can make your room seem too hot or too cold.
-It could also increase your energy bills.
+It could also drive up your energy expenses.

 Visible Gaps or Cracks